Yum's KFC closes dining rooms at company-owned restaurants in Florida

 But fast food giants have not been in such a rush because their drive-thru sales have mostly made up for lost walk-in business during the pandemic.

-Customer transactions at major quick-service chains were 9per cent lower in the week ended July 5 compared with the same period the previous year.
-That is an improvement over the 13per cent year-over-year drop from the prior week, data provider The NPD Group Inc said on Monday.
+Customer transactions at major quick-service chains were 9 per cent lower in the week ended Jul 5 compared with the same period the previous year.
+That is an improvement over the 13 per cent year-over-year drop from the prior week, data provider The NPD Group Inc said on Monday.

 By contrast, full-service sit-down restaurants still had 30per cent fewer transactions than the previous year, NPD found.